laravel-doctrine/docs/extensions/custom-functions.md

 A set of extensions to Doctrine 2 that add support for additional queryfunctions available in MySQL and Oracle.

-When `LaravelDoctrine\Extensions\BeberleiExtensionsServiceProvider::class` the following functions will be automatically registerd.
+When `LaravelDoctrine\Extensions\BeberleiExtensionsServiceProvider::class` the following functions will be automatically registered.

 | DB | Functions |
 |--|---------|